-- Cut the pork tenderloin in half so it’s half as long as before.
+- Prepare Pork: Cut pork tenderloin in half, so it is half as long as before.
 If unseasoned, season all sides with salt and pepper.

-- Turn on the pressure cooker’s saute mode for medium heat.
-When the display reads HOT, add olive oil to coat the bottom of the pot.
+pressure cooker(Note 5) for medium heat.
+When display reads HOT, add olive oil to coat bottom of pot.
 Add pork and cook until golden brown on one side, about 5 minutes.
-Flip to cook the other side for a few minutes.
-Transfer the pork to a plate.
+Flip and cook other side for a few minutes.
+Transfer pork to plate.

-- Add water, stirring and briefly scraping up any brown bits stuck to the bottom of the pot.
-Return the pork to the pot, nestling it on top of the onions.
+- Cook Onions: Add onions to pressure cooker pot and cook for a few minutes, stirring frequently.
+Turn off saute mode.
+Add water, stirring and briefly loosening any brown bits stuck to bottom of pot.
+Return pork to pot, nestling it on top of onions.

-- Uncover and insert a thermometer into the thickest part of the tenderloin -- it should read 140-145 F. Transfer the pork to a cutting board and let it rest, where it will continue cooking.
+- Pressure Cook: Secure and seal lid.
+Cook at high pressure for 4 minutes, followed by 10 minute natural release (Note 6).
+Uncover, and insert thermometer into thickest part of tenderloin — it should read 140 to 145 F (Note 7).
+Transfer pork to cutting board and let rest, where it will continue cooking (Note 8).
 Do not slice yet.

-- Turn on the saute mode.
-Add heavy cream and mustard to the pot, stirring together.
-Bring to a boil.
-Let the sauce boil for 8-10 minutes to thicken, stirring frequently.
-Turn off the saute mode and stir for a minute to let the boiling subside.
+- Make Sauce: Turn on saute mode.
+With remaining liquid in pot, add heavy cream and mustard, stirring together.
+Bring to boil.
+Let sauce boil for 8 to 10 minutes to thicken, stirring frequently.
+Turn off saute mode and stir for a minute until boiling subsides.
 Stir in parmesan cheese until melted.

-- Slice the pork into thin slices and serve onto plates.
-Pour the sauce on top.
+- Serve: Slice pork into thin slices and transfer onto serving plates.
+Pour sauce on top and serve (Note 9).